 All clubs should be aware that there is a requirement for clubs to submit action plans and risk assessments before they can start training again.
 There is also be a requirement for some element of Track and Trace.
 We will be managing all these submissions through our new Membership Platform.
 All clubs should therefore ensure that they are registered on the platform and that they have appointed Club Admins who have been trained.
 Clubs will not be able to return to training until this is done.

 Please contact Chris Bailey (firstname.lastname@example.org) and advise the names of your Club Admins if you havent already done so.

-In line with Government advice on staying active the BDA advises paddlers to continue, where possible, with individual training activities.
+At this time all club training activities should be suspended.
+Individuals are able to continue to train in line with government guidelines.
 Paddlers should keep in mind government guidelines on preventing the spread of the virus including travelling and travel restrictions, “social distancing” and good hygiene when taking part in any activities.

 a) Dragon boat training